Spinothalamic tract

 The spinothalamic tract consists of two adjacent pathways: anterior and lateral.
 The anterior spinothalamic tract carries information about crude touch.
 The lateral spinothalamic tract conveys pain and temperature.

 In the spinal cord, the spinothalamic tract has somatotopic organization.
 This is the segmental organization of its cervical, thoracic, lumbar, and sacral components, which is arranged from most medial to most lateral respectively.

 The pathway crosses over (decussates) at the level of the spinal cord, rather than in the brainstem like the dorsal column-medial lemniscus pathway and lateral corticospinal tract.
-It is one of the three tracts which make up the anterolateral system.
+It is one of the three tracts which make up the anterolateral system: anterior and lateral spinothalamic tract, spinotectal tract, spinoreticular tract.

 Structure

 There are two main parts of the spinothalamic tract: